techpines/bone.io/README.md

 ![bone.io](http://cdn.techpines.io/bone.io-view-architecture-github.png)

 A view in bone.io is based on a `selector`.
-They are easy to declare, and they take care of DOM manipulations and user generated events.
+They take care of DOM events and changes.

 ```js
 bone.view.DataRow = bone.view('tr.data-row', {